kyratrades/testing/docs/navigation-structure.md

 {: .label .label-red }

 FORMAT
-: VOB+smalls `1 DVD` `4.00GB`
+: VOB+smalls `1 DVD` `4.00 GB`

 COMMENTS
-: Missing VTS_01_5.VOB, but the show is in full.
-The DVD menu says "London 01.
-23. 93" but the content of the video matches the description of April 25, 1992 on various sites... not entirely sure about this one.
+: Missing VTS_01_5.VOB, but the show is in full; DVD menu says "London 01.
+23. 93" but the content of the video is actually this one according to several trading sites and an older Cats trader.

 CAST
 : Ria Jones (Grizabella), Guy-Paul Roult de St Germain (Mr. Mistoffelees), Vincent Leigh (Munkustrap), Geoffrey Garrat (Skimbleshanks)